Professor Kate Taylor-Jones

 Profile

-My research is highly interdisciplinary and draws on a variety of fields including film studies, history, gender and sexuality studies, media studies, visual culture and critical theory.
+My research is highly interdisciplinary and draws on a variety of fields including film studies, history, gender and sexuality studies, creative industries, media studies, visual culture and critical theory.
 I have a longstanding record of external engagement, working with film festivals, distributors, schools, and diverse audiences on the topics of East Asian cinema and culture.
-I have received funding from the AHRC, Leverhulme Trust, British Academy and the European Research Council.
+I have received funding from the Leverhulme Trust, AHRC, and European Research Council.
+Across several monographs and multiple edited volumes and other publications, my work spans East Asian cinema and visual culture, gender and girlhood, colonial and postcolonial film, and African screen worlds —areas in which I hold an established international profile.

 Qualifications